 The Company may be a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of its portfolio companies.
+As of September 30, 2022, the Company's only off-balance sheet arrangements consisted of \$224.2 million of unfunded commitments, which was comprised of \$175.2 million to provide debt and equity financing to certain of its portfolio companies and \$49.0 million to provide financing to the JVs.
 As of September 30, 2021, the Company's only off-balance sheet arrangements consisted of \$264.9 million of unfunded commitments, which was comprised of \$212.4 million to provide debt and equity financing to certain of its portfolio companies, \$49.0 million to provide financing to the JVs and \$3.5 million related to unfunded limited partnership interests.
-As of September 30, 2020, the Company's only off-balance sheet arrangements consisted of \$157.5 million of unfunded commitments, which was comprised of \$152.7 million to provide debt financing to certain of its portfolio companies, \$1.3 million to provide equity financing to SLF JV I and \$3.5 million related to unfunded limited partnership interests.
-Such commitments are subject to the portfolio companies' satisfaction of certain financial and nonfinancial covenants and may involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Company's Consolidated Statements of Assets and Liabilities.
+Such commitments are subject to the portfolio companies' satisfaction of certain financial and nonfinancial covenants and may involve, to varying degrees, elements of credit risk in excess of the amount recognized in the Consolidated Statements of Assets and Liabilities.